rajkumarpatel2602/c_concepts/pthread/README.md

 Mutex can block on mutex availability only
 CV can block based on user variable or user defined condition's matching. on matting the condition it can also wake-up the thread waiting for the resource.

-Advanced thread sync schemes are implemented using semphores + CV : semaphores, monitors, producers-consumers, dinnint philosopher, thread scheduler, wait queues, barriers, etc.
+Advanced thread sync schemes are implemented using mutex + CV : semaphores, monitors, producers-consumers, dinning philosopher, thread scheduler, wait queues, barriers, etc.

 Mutex is all about Mutual exclusion and CV is about checking if conditions are met or not. if met then only allow acces otherwise block the call.
 CV + Mutex always used together.